 About Me

 I began my counseling career in 2004 at the University of Wisconsin, where I earned a Master’s degree in Clinical Rehabilitation Counseling.
-I am a Certified Career Services Provider through the National Career Development Association (NCDA), a division of the American Counseling Association.
+I am a Certified Career Services Provider and a Certified Career Counselor through the National Career Development Association (NCDA), which is a division of the American Counseling Association.

 When I’m not working, I spend time with my family and cats, exploring the outdoors, binging on Netflix, and working with different crafts.